Changes in Payment Structure

 - A visit-based fee-for-service component that recognizes visit-based services that are currently paid under the present fee-for-service payment system and maintains an incentive for the physician to see the patient in an office-visit when appropriate.

-- A performance-based component that recognizes achievement of quality and efficiency goals.
+- A performance-based bonus component that recognizes achievement of quality and efficiency goals.

 As of January 1, 2009, all of these components were implemented under the new system.
 Transition payments were available to assist some providers with the shift from capitation payments to fee-for-service.